kuptan/terraform-operator/docs/design.md

 1. **ConfigMap:** this will contain the module rendered as shown above and will be mounted into the terraform runner job
 2. **Secret:** for outputs to be stored
+3. **service account & role binding** the terraform runner require access to the secret to write outputs.
+If the service account and role binding were not found in the namespace where the Terraform object was created, it will create them

 If `spec.outputs` were defined in the manifest, the outputs will be added to the secret created by the controller